-5 REUTERS TECHNICAL DEVELOPMENT CHRONOLOGY 1975-1979, THE BARON, July 13, 2015), http://thebaron.info/archives/technology/reuters-technical-development-chronology-1975-1979 (More than 10.000 units are eventually produced.
+6 Reuters Technical Development Chronology 1975-1979, THE BARON, July 13, 2015), http://thebaron.info/archives/technology/reuters-technical-development-chronology-1975-1979 (More than 10,000 units are eventually produced.
 It revolutionizes the Monitor product financials and field staffing and provides valuable cash flow for IDR.").

-6 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
-The Monitor user configuration is a Digital Equipment Corporation PDP 8 with up to three display units."); REUTERS BLENDS CATV & COMPUTER SKILLS IN NEWS RETRIEVAL SYSTEM, DATA PROCESSING DIGEST at 12 (1975) ("Reuters has introduced in New York a high-speed information Dissemination and Retrieval, Inc. (IDR), a Reuters subsidiary, and uses the high-speed transmission capacity of coaxial cable with television and computer technology.").
+7 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
+The Monitor user configuration is a Digital Equipment Corporation PDP 8 with up to three display units."); REUTERS BLENDS CATV & COMPUTER SKILLS IN NEWS RETRIEVAL SYSTEM, DATA PROCESSING DIGEST at 12 (1975) ("Reuters has introduced in New York a high-speed information retrieval system for the investment community.
+The system was developed by Information Dissemination and Retrieval, Inc. (IDR), a Reuters subsidiary, and uses the high-speed transmission capacity of coaxial cable with television and computer technology.").